greg-py/Chapters/README.md

 - Uses HTTP Mode (requires public URL)
 - Uses MongoDB Atlas or similar cloud database
 - Runs in production mode with optimized settings
+- Utilizes Vercel CRON for automated phase transitions

+## Automatic Phase Transitions

+The application includes an automatic phase transition system that moves book clubs through different phases based on configured durations.

+### Phase Transition Architecture

+- **Development Environment**: Uses continuous interval checking via `setInterval`
+- **Production Environment**: Uses Vercel CRON jobs that run hourly to check and perform phase transitions

+The PhaseTransitionService has been designed to work in both environments:

+- In local development, it uses a timer-based approach with configurable intervals
+- In production (Vercel), it uses a serverless-compatible approach triggered by CRON jobs

+### Vercel CRON Configuration

+In production, phase transitions are handled by a Vercel CRON job that:

+- Runs hourly via the `/api/cron-phase-transition` endpoint
+- Checks all active cycles for phase transition eligibility
+- Performs transitions and sends notifications automatically
+- Requires no long-running processes or timers

+This serverless approach ensures reliable phase transitions even in environments that don't support background processes.

 ## Command Reference